corndel-swe/js-pixmate-woodde-ubs/README.md

 1. Clone the repo so you have it locally.

-1. Run `npm init` to install the dependencies.
+1. Run `npm install` to install the dependencies.

 With all this done, you're ready for the deep dive!